 Have you heard the term, “Approved NAADAC Education Providers?”
 NAADAC is the Association for Addiction Professionals.
 They represent addiction counselors, educators and other addiction focused health care professionals.
 You will find this in the US, Canada, and abroad.
 The accreditation commission for NAADAC is the NASAC.
 NASAC accredits higher education addiction studies programs.
 Each cycle lasts 7 years.

 What is NASAC’s mission?
 Believing that addiction studies content go beyond drug and alcohol abuse.
 You will see it is a voluntary review process.
 However, some state licensing boards do ask you to have a NASAC accredited degree.

 Top Salaries by State for Substance Abuse Counselors

 |State||Employment||Annual Mean Wage|

 WHAT KIND OF JOBS CAN YOU GET WITH AN ONLINE SUBSTANCE ABUSE COUNSELOR DEGREE?

 SUBSTANCE ABUSE, BEHAVIORAL DISORDER, AND MENTAL HEALTH COUNSELORS

-These professionals help victims of drug and alcohol addiction as well as those who have been affected by behavioral disorders like anxiety and depression.
-They work directly with patients and other professionals like psychiatrists and social workers to diagnose and treat these conditions.
+These professionals help victims of drug and alcohol addiction.
+If you are a considering becoming a counselor, you will also help those who have been affected by behavioral disorders such as anxiety and depression.
+As such, you would work directly with patients and other professionals.
+You may work with psychiatrists and social workers, for example, to diagnose and treat patients.

-Typical Entry-level education: Although some social workers only need a bachelor’s degree in social work, clinical social workers must have a master’s degree and 2 years of experience in a supervised clinical setting after they’ve completed their degree.
-Clinical social workers must also be licensed by their state.
+Entry level education: As a social worker, you may only need a B.S. in social work.
+However, as a clinical social worker, you must have an M.S. and 2 years of experience in a supervised clinical setting.
+You must also be licensed by your state.